DataDog/datadog-ci/src/commands/dependencies/README.md

 export DATADOG_APP_KEY="<APP KEY>"
 ```

 By default, the command sends requests to Datadog US.
-To use Datadog EU, set `DATADOG_API_HOST` environment variable to `api.datadoghq.eu`.
+To use Datadog EU, set `DATADOG_SITE` environment variable to `datadoghq.eu`.

 ### Commands